-If you're looking for a simple yet effective technique, icing sugar is your best decorating choice.
-Dust it onto your cake freely, cut out a template using paper and dust over it to create shapes or add some water and flavoured extract to make an icing sugar paste which is perfect for drizzling over large cakes or cupcakes.
+If you're looking for a simple yet effective technique, icing sugar is a brilliant decorating choice.
+Dust it all over your cake, cut out a template using paper and dust over it to create shapes, or add some water and flavoured extract to make an icing sugar paste which is perfect for drizzling over large cakes or cupcakes.

 Recipes to try using icing sugar:

-This is a great technique for covering up any flaws on your cake.
-If it's a little burnt around the edges and you've had to cut some bits off - or if it didn't rise as much as you'd like, get the chocolate fingers and cigarellos at the ready.
+This is a marvellous technique for covering up any flaws on your cake.
+If it's a little burnt around the edges and you've had to cut some bits off, or if it didn't rise as much as you'd like, get the chocolate fingers and cigarellos at the ready.
 Just cover your cake in buttercream, chocolate or royal icing and press them around the edges of the cake.
-They give you a great base for topping your cake with sweets, fruits or flowers too.
+They give you a great border for topping your cake with an abundance of sweets, fruits or flowers too.

 Recipes to try chocolate fingers and cigarellos:

 If you're short on time, the cake decorating aisle at your local supermarket can be a life saver.
-From Hundreds and Thousands to readymade fondant roses, you can find plenty of wonderful treats to turn your cake into a work of art.
-One of our favourite ways is with multi-coloured sugar sprinkles - a little bit of buttercream and a generous sprinkling will turn your cake into a colourful treat.
+From Hundreds and Thousands to readymade fondant roses, you can find plenty of wonderful toppings to turn your cake into a work of art.

-Top tip: When it comes to decorating for certain events, theme your sprinkles – red and green for Christmas, yellow and pink for Mother's Day or you can get different shaped sprinkles like flowers, animals and even mini Christmas trees.
+Top tip: Theme your sprinkles – red and green for Christmas, yellow and pink for Mother's Day or seek out different shaped sprinkles like flowers, animals and even mini Christmas trees.

 Recipes to try using sprinkles:

 Coconut can be baked in a cake or used to decorate it too.
-It's a healthier version than sugar sprinkles or sweets and looks just as effective.
-Cover your cake in a light buttercream and then press coconut into it.
-Coconut is so light it can be added to pretty much any cake, from lighter flavours like vanilla and lemon to richer cakes like chocolate and carrot cake.
+It's a healthier option than sugar sprinkles or sweets and looks just as effective.
+Cover your cake in a light buttercream or ganache and then press coconut into it.
+Coconut is so light it can be used to cover pretty much any cake, from lighter flavours like vanilla and lemon to richer cakes like chocolate and carrot cake.